rubenfiszel/master-thesis/src/flow.md

 ![An example of the simulink interface](simulink.png)

 scala-flow is inspired by both of these tools.
 It is general purpose in the sense that it can be used to represent any dynamic systems.
-Nevertheless, its primary intended use is to develop, prototype, and debug embedded systems, and in particular those that make use of spatially programmed hardware. scala-flow has a functional/composable api, displays the constructed graph and also provides block constructions.
+Nevertheless, its primary intended use is to develop, prototype, and debug embedded systems, and in particular those that make use of spatially programmed hardware. scala-flow has a functional/composable api, displays the constructed graph and provides block constructions.
 It has strong type safety: the type of the input and output of each node is checked during compilation time to ensure the soundness of the resulting graph.

 ## Source, Sink and Transformations